To better the health and vibrancy of our community

 About Wolfville Farmers' Market

-Started in 1992 with three vendors in a parking lot, we are now a year-round market on Saturdays with over 60 farmers, chefs and artisan vendors and a Wednesday Market from May until Christmas.
+Started in 1992 with three vendors in a parking lot, we are now a year-round market on Saturdays with over 65 farmers, chefs and artisan vendors and on Wednesdays with a Market Supper, community themes and live music.
 We transformed a turn of the century apple warehouse into our 9000 square foot Market home in 2010.
-Now our Saturday morning experience is a hub, bringing over a thousand people together every week for nourishment, live music, and a sense of community.
-Our Wednesday Community Markets feature a Market Supper, live music and many community celebrations.
+Now our Market experiences bring over a thousand people together every week for nourishment, live music, and a sense of community.

 History of the Wolfville Farmers' Market